-- All pipes, except those fitted on open decks and within tanks, cofferdams, pipe tunnels, and ducts are to have low surface flame spread characteristics not exceeding average values listed in IMO Resolution A.653(16). - Surface flame spread characteristics are to be determined using the procedure given in IMO Resolution A.653(16) with regard to the modifications due to the curvilinear pipe surfaces as listed in Appendix 3 of IMO Resolution A.753(18). - Surface flame spread characteristics may also be determined using the text procedures given in ASTM D635, or in other national equivalent standards.
+.1 All pipes, except those fitted on open decks and within tanks, cofferdams, pipe tunnels, and ducts if separated from accommodation, permanent manned areas and escape ways by means of an A class bulkhead are to have low surface flame spread characteristics not exceeding average values listed in Appendix 3 of IMO Resolution A. 753(18), as amended by IMO Res.
+MSC.
+313(88) and IMO Res.
+MSC.
+399(95).

+.2 Surface flame spread characteristics are to be determined using the procedure given in the 2010 FTP Code, Annex 1, Part 5 with regard to the modifications due to the curvilinear pipe surfaces as also listed in Appendix 3 of IMO Resolution A.753(18), as amended by IMO Res.
+MSC.
+313(88) and IMO Res.
+MSC.
+399(95).

+.3 Surface flame spread characteristics may also be determined using the test procedures given in ASTM D635, or in other national equivalent standards.
+Under the procedure of ASTM D635 a maximum burning rate of 60 mm/min applies.
+In case of adoption of other national equivalent standards, the relevant acceptance criteria are to be defined.